-10. Balloon games – Balloons are always fun to play with and there are lots of interesting balloon games kids can play indoor.
+10. Balloon games – Balloons are always fun to play with and there are lots of interesting balloon games kids can play indoors.
 Here are some fun balloon games, try them!

 Indoor Activities For Toddlers

-1. Contact paper window craft – This is a very colorful craft toddler would love to make indoor.
+1. Contact paper window craft – This is a very colorful craft toddlers would love to make indoors.
 This stained glass craft is very easy to make using tissue paper, glue, and tape.
 Learn how.

-2. Coloring eggs – Coloring eggs are so much fun for kids because it is easy, there are so many ways to color it.
+2. Coloring eggs – Coloring eggs are so much fun for kids because it is easy, and there are so many ways to color them.
 Colored eggs look so beautiful and can be used for home decorations.
 Learn different ways to color eggs.

 3. Laundry basket skee ball – The best part of this game is, it is very simple to set up and safe to play indoor without breaking anything.
 You need some plastic pit balls, a box, and a laundry basket.
 Learn how to make this game work.